RandomGuyJCI/Pacemaker/README.md

 ## Features

 - **Custom Animations:** Optimized the CustomAnimation.LateUpdate() function, significantly improving the performance of levels with lots of decorations and/or custom character animations.
 When tested with [Play With Fire](https://codex.rhythm.cafe/play-wit-hqHVhSHwfyH.rdzip), the call counts per second of the function [increased by 1615%](https://i.imgur.com/uVos6KK.png) and the level now runs at a consistent 60 fps.
 - **Bloom:** Fixed a [memory leak](https://cdn.discordapp.com/attachments/751852834320023593/1004421730107924510/unknown.png) caused by a temporary render texture not being properly released.
-Levels that extensively use bloom should no longer crash the game after running for a long period of time.
+Levels that extensively use bloom should no longer crash the game after running for a long period of time.- **Editor Fullscreen:** Disabled most of the unnecessary editor behavior when the level is in fullscreen, returning the frame rate to near-CLS levels.
+On a moving timeline with the decorations tab enabled, fullscreen performance in Play With Fire jumped from 9 fps to 40-60 fps.

 ## TODO
 - [ ] Optimize editor loading and scrubbing performance